 - Failed a Spot Check: It is not until the expedition is very deep within the dinosaur valley and really needs them that they notice they accidentally brought the firearms of the Wild West spectacle that are loaded with blanks instead of ones loaded with real bullets.
 Tuck even calls Carlos (who collected the firearms) an idiot for making such a gaffe.

 - Gone Horribly Wrong: The protagonists' plan of bringing dinosaurs to civilization and use as an attraction just ends with death and destruction.

 - Greed: Both Tuck and Bromley catch a bad case of this when they see the Eohippus.
 T.J. isn't immune either, once Gwangi is caught she planned on using him to make a fortune in her show.
 Needless to say, in the end nobody got what they wanted.

-- Infant Immortality: The little boy Lope survives both the Pteranodon attack in the middle of the movie, and Gwangi's rampage near the end.
+- Improbable Infant Survival: The little boy Lope survives both the Pteranodon attack in the middle of the movie, and Gwangi's rampage near the end.
 Pretty much anyone else who crosses the Dinosaurs' path aren't so lucky.

 - Jerkass: Tuck and Carlos.

 - Kill It with Fire: How Gwangi dies at the end of the film, trapped in a burning church that collapses from within.

 - Living Dinosaurs: Gwangi and some other fauna of the "Forbidden Valley".